btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 ## Use a Clean Machine
 If there were malware on your machine and this seed escaped, it would **signficantly** degrade the security of your multisig scheme.
 Assuming your attacker has 1 of your `2-of-3` needed keys, then you effectively now have a `1-of-2` scheme.
-We're now potentially suffering [the negatives of multisig](known-issues/multisig), without getting the benefits.
+Introducing the possibliity of a single point of failure would mean we're now suffering [the negatives of multisig](known-issues/multisig), without getting (most of) the benefits.

 #### Option A (Preferred): Tails Operating System
-For our one-time offline key generation, it is preferable to use a live operating system that doesn't store data on the filesystem.
+For our one-time offline key generation, it is preferable to use a live operating system that cannot store information on the filesystem.
 [Tails](https://tails.boum.org/) is a live OS that is designed to wipe itself completely on shutdown.

 Follow [these installation instructions](https://tails.boum.org/install/index.en.html) to install Tails for offline use.